DataDog/dd-sdk-ios/docs/rum_collection/data_collected.md

 {{< img src="real_user_monitoring/data_collected/event-hierarchy.png" alt="RUM Event hierarchy" style="width:50%;border:none" >}}

+## Application launch

+During initialization, the RUM iOS SDK creates a view called "ApplicationLaunch".
+This view's start time matches the start of the iOS process, and can be used to track your application launch time.

+The ApplicationLaunch view includes any logs, actions, and resources created before your first call to `startView`.
+Use the duration of this view to determine time to first view.
+This view has an action, `application_start`, with a duration equal to the amount of time from process start until the call to `applicationDidBecomeActive`.

+In cases where iOS decides to [prewarm your application][4], the ApplicationLaunch view instead starts when the RUM iOS SDK is initialized, and the `application_start` event does not have a duration.

 ## Default attributes

 RUM collects common attributes for all events and attributes specific to each event by default listed below.
 You can also choose to enrich your user session data with [additional events][1] to default events specific to your application monitoring and business analytics needs.